titoiride/ALaDyn/docs/pages/NAMELIST_GUIDE.md

   + `2` For Envelope-fluid LWFA model (model_id = 4).
 Code solves Euler equations for plasma density with the laser described as an envelope.
 + `density_limiter` (default is false) bool variable that activates the density flux limiter in the fluid equations.
 This enforces density positivity. **WARNING** Still in beta, use is not recommended
++ `n_substeps` number of substeps the particle pusher has to be divided into every time cycle

 ## TARGET_DESCRIPTION namelist block